 Text messages/SMS or phone calls are convenient but are extremely vulnerable to theft, hackers, and other attacks.

 If you choose to use this less secure option, enter a phone number at which you can receive phone calls or text messages.
-If you only have a landline, you must receive your security code by phone call.
-Login.gov cannot send security codes to extensions or voicemails.
+If you only have a landline, you must receive your one-time code by phone call.
+Login.gov cannot send one-time codes to extensions or voicemails.

-We will send a unique security code to that phone number each time you sign in to your login.gov account.
-Each security code expires after ten minutes and can only be used once.
-If you don’t enter the security code within ten minutes, request a new code.
+We will send a unique one-time code to that phone number each time you sign in to your Login.gov account.
+Each one-time code expires after ten minutes and can only be used once.
+If you don’t enter the one-time code within ten minutes, request a new code.

-After you receive the code, type it into the “one-time security code” field.
-Each time you sign in to login.gov you’ll have the option of getting a new security code by phone call or by text.
-You will receive a new security code each time you sign in to your login.gov account.
+After you receive the code, type it into the “One-time code” field.
+Each time you sign in to Login.gov you’ll have the option of getting a new one-time code by phone call or by text.
+You will receive a new one-time code each time you sign in to your Login.gov account.

 Backup codes (less secure)

 Backup codes are an accessible option for users who do not have access to a phone.
 However, backup codes are the least secure option for two-factor authentication.
 Backup codes must be printed or written down which makes them more vulnerable to theft and phishing.